Ashton, Sally L.

-Lecturer, English and Comparative Literature
+Lecturer English and Comparative Literature

-- Master of Fine Arts.
+- Master of Fine Arts, Bennington College, 2003

-CSU-San Jose, California, United States, 2001
+- Bachelor of Arts, English/Creative Writing Minor, CSU-San Jose, California, United States, 2001

-Sally Ashton is a poet, writer, teacher, and Editor-in-Chief of the DMQ Review, an online journal featuring poetry and art.
-She earned her MFA in Poetry and Literature from the Bennington Writing Seminars.
+BioSally Ashton is a poet, writer, teacher, and Editor-in-Chief of DMQ Review, an online journal featuring poetry and art.
+She earned her BA in English with a creative writing minor from SJSU, and her MFA in Poetry and Literature from the Bennington Writing Seminars.

-Besides teaching at San Jose State University, she teaches private workshops and at writer’s workshops including Disquiet: An International Literary Program in Lisbon, Portugal. http://disquietinternational.org/program/program
+Besides teaching at San Jose State University, she teaches private workshops and at writer’s workshops including Disquiet: An International Literary Program in Lisbon, Portugal.